 Although I doubt you remember me, you are a huge part of the reason that I am still here today, so thank you so so so much.”

-We certainly did remember her and all remembered how distressing it was to know she was suffering so much at the time.
+I certainly did remember her and remembered how distressing it was to know she was suffering so much at the time.